Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 Portaria in winter

-Pelion mountain and its villages are a four-season destination and any time you decide to visit, you will definitely have a wonderful time with a variety of activities.
+Pelion Mountain and its villages are a four-season destination and any time you decide to visit, you will have a wonderful time with a variety of activities.

 If you visit in early October Karaiskos Farm organizes the Gastronomy Festival, with local traditional products from Pelion, recipes, tasting, and wine-tasting moments making up the backdrop of the gastronomic feast.
 Portaria gets very busy during Christmas and New Year’s Eve, so you better book your room in advance if you wish to visit at the same time.